abhishekdiphu/IBM_AI_Enterprise_Workflow/AI_Workflow_DataAnalysis_HypoTesting/Week1/README.md

 IMPORTANT:  For some business opportunities, a sound solution can be easily identified through thoughtful data visualization.
 Models are not always a part of the AI workflow.

+# Some popular libraries :

+- Bokeh  -  Bokeh supports streaming, real-time data and is used to create interactive, web-ready plots, which can output as JSON objects, HTML documents, or interactive web applications.

+- plotly  -  While plotly is widely known as an online platform for data visualization, it can be accessed from a Python notebook.
+Like Bokeh, Plotly’s strength lies in making interactive plots, and it offers some charts not found in most libraries, like contour plots.

+- dash  -  Dash is Python framework for building web applications.
+It built on top of Flask, Plotly.js, React and React Js.
+It enables you to build dashboards using pure Python.

+- ggplot  -  ggplot is a Python visualization library based on R’s ggplot2 and the Grammar of Graphics.
+It lets you construct plots using high-level grammar without thinking about the implementation details.

+- folium  -  Based on leaflet.js, it is a great tool for working with geographic data for example choropleth visualizations.

+- Analytics dashboard in IBM Watson Studio  -  You can build sophisticated visualizations of your analytics results, communicate the insights that you’ve discovered in your data on the dashboard and then share the dashboard with others.